AVEVA/CONNECT-data-services-developer-docs/content/communities/view-community-data.md

 After a community has been established, any member within that community can view which data streams are shared within the community.
 You can view which data streams are shared one of two ways: from the **Community details** page or from the **Sequential Data Store** page.

+## Prerequisites to view shared streams

+You must have the [Community Member](xref:ccRoles#community-roles-preview) role for the community that you want to view stream data.

 ## To view shared streams from Community details

 You can view data streams shared within a community by browsing to its **Community Details** page, choosing a community, and viewing its **Streams** tab.